About Lynn Radeka

 Radekas professional photography career spans more

-than forty-five years.
-Influenced in his early work by
+than fifty years.
+Influenced in his early work by Ansel

-Ansel Adams and Wynn Bullock, he continues to pursue a
+Adams and Wynn Bullock, he continues to pursue a technical

-technical and aesthetic mastery of the medium of photography.
+and aesthetic mastery of the medium of photography.
+His

 site features many of Radekas classic images as